-Tottenham Meeting has a children and young people’s meeting between 10:15am to 11:30am on the second Sunday of each month (except August).
+Tottenham Meeting has a children’s meeting and a young people’s meeting between 10:15am to 11:30am on the second Sunday of each month (except August).

-There are usually about six children and young people.
-On these Sundays, the children and young people meet in the main meeting room while the adults worship in the smaller (‘library’) room.
-Adults join the children and young people for the last 15 minutes.
+There are usually about six children and four to five young people (teenagers).
+On these Sundays, the children meet in the main meeting room while the adults worship in the smaller (‘library’) room and the young people in the kitchen.
+Adults and young people join the children for the last 10-15 minutes.

 On these Sundays there is always a bring and share lunch following meeting for worship.
 Everyone is welcome to share some simple food and fellowship.

 At Tottenham, Children’s Meeting follows a structured programme of engaging and worshipful meetings modelled on ‘The Way of the Child’.

 ‘The Way of the Child’ is an existing programme which calls children to recognize their own relationship with God and creates a quiet space in which to worship.
 From when they are greeted at the door, and asked to remove their shoes, the scene is set for calm, quiet and worshipfulness.
 We gather together and share our experiences and thoughts of the last week or month in fellowship.
 We settle into silence and an adult lights a large candle, reminding us all that “that there is a bit of God in each of us.”
 Then a candle is lit for each child with the name being said, including siblings and for children who are not present.
 A guided breathing exercise follows to help the children to move into the quiet of the worship.
 A parable or Quaker story is read; comments shared about the story, and then children move to the “stations” for quiet contemplation and prayer.